Key Takeaways:

 Before You Start

-- Read through the entire recipe first
+- Read entire recipe first

 - Gather all ingredients and equipment

-- Make sure you have enough counter space for prep
+- Clear enough counter space for assembly

 - Set out all tools and measuring equipment